k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 The data generation flows are created with the following logic:

+- IDs:
-- Parent keys are populated into the LU tables based on the parent-child LU schema definition.
-For example: the address LU table is linked to the customer LU table by the customer_id field.
-The customer_id generated for the customer LU table is sent to the address' population in the parent row and is mapped to address.customer_id.
+  - The data generation flow sends the parent IDs to the child table's population based on the parent-child LU schema definition.
+  For example: the Address LU table is the Customer's LU table child.
+It is linked to the Customer LU table by the customer_id field.
+A new customer_id sequence is generated for the Customer LU table.
+The Address' data generation flow gets the **parent_row** as input and maps the parent customer_id in the Address record.

-- Sequence Actors are set for IDs fields mapped in **TDMSeqSrc2TrgMapping**.
+  - IDs that are not linked to a parent LU table are populated by the Sequence Actors based on the fields mapped in **TDMSeqSrc2TrgMapping**.

-- Other fields are populated with default data generation Actors based on the fields' data type.
-Note the the default data generation Actors are set in **GenerateDataDefaultFieldTypeActors** constTable (imported from the TDM library) in the Shared Objects.
-This table can be edited to change the default Actors mapped to the LU table fields by the createGenerateDataTableFlows flow.
+- Other fields: are populated with synthetic data.
+By default, this process utilizes the data generation Actors based on the fields' data type.
+Note that these default data generation Actors are selected based on the mapping defined in the **GenerateDataDefaultFieldTypeActors** constTable (imported from the TDM library under the Shared Objects).
+This table can be edited to change the default Actors mapping and should be edited before the data generation flows' creation.

--  The data generation flow returns multiple results that serve as the row columns.
-This means that the [rowsGenerator Actor](/articles/19_Broadway/actors/07a_data_generators_actors.md#rowsgenerator) handles the loop on parent rows as well as the number of table's records that each parent will get.
+The data generation flow output contains a list of fields that are sent to the related LU population flow and are loaded to the LU table as a row column.
+Note that the data generation flow is called by a loop and returns a single record on each call.
+The loop on the parent rows as well as the loop on each parent ID is handled by default by the [rowsGenerator Actor](/articles/19_Broadway/actors/07a_data_generators_actors.md#rowsgenerator).